SwapnilPrakashShrestha/CTF-writeup/Beginner-CTF v.01/README.md

 ### Ans: google maps
 When we open the site we see a donwload buttom and a instruction where we can download a file.
 ![image](https://user-images.githubusercontent.com/68239030/216278271-969c75ae-8762-4c5e-8c80-180fb44bb6fb.png)

-when we unzip the file we cannot see anything because its a hidden file and need to use the following command to view the content.
+when we unzip the file we cannot see anything because its a hidden file and need to use the following command to view the content:
 >ls
 >
 >unzip -Z cant_fine_me.zip